bagder/uncurled/project.md

 this.
 "I am forced to use Linux Y with version Z so I have to use your software version X".

-## Doing a solid and good API is hard

-API lessons:

-Do not do open ended things like "non-zero to enable", use explicit numbers
-instead: "1 to enable, 0 to disable" to leave room for future extensions and additions.

-Using vararg style setopt() functions in C is not the optimal way to receive values if you use non-ints and want to work nicely on >32bit platforms.

-Do not ever return data that needs free().
-You must provide a free function to use since various systems may use different memory models between the app and the library.

 ## Keep.
 On.
 Improving.

 Q: "How does one stay consistent for so long?
 I bet you had a lot of great